knime/knime-business-hub-public/networking/istio/README.md

 By default the deployment includes an Istio Gateway that uses the correct DNS names and basic TLS configuration.
 If you need a custom Gateway instead, disable the default one either via Replicated config or with ArgoCD values overrides.

-[example-gateway.yaml](example-gateway.yaml) is an example Istio Gateway for KNIME Business Hub.
+[ingress-gateway.yaml](ingress-gateway.yaml) is an example Istio Gateway for KNIME Business Hub.
 Before applying it, set the gateway metadata namespace to your Hub namespace and replace the example hosts (`hub.example.com`, `apps.example.com`, etc.) with your actual hostnames.
 If TLS is terminated at the gateway instead of the load balancer, uncomment and configure the TLS section for port 443.

+## Ingress example

+[ingress.yaml](./ingress.yaml) is an example Ingress resource for routing traffic to the Istio Ingress Gateway service.
+In a KNIME Business Hub installation, all relevant traffic must reach the Istio Ingress Gateway and will be routed properly from that point onward.
+The example can be further configured to fit your desired ingress strategy.

 ## Openshift